List of people associated with the Revolt of the Comuneros: Royal Council and Advisers

 The Royal Council had functionally run the country during the period following King Philip I. However, it was not well regarded among the common people since the government often ineffectively stood by while nobles illegally expanded their domain through threats of force.
 Corruption ran rampant, and the government fell into debt.
-The Council's President, Antonio de Rojas, was widely hated.
+The Council's President, Antonio de Rojas Manrique, was widely hated.